jaketae/jaketae.github.io/_posts/2019-11-15-markov-chain.md

 $$x_{n+1} = Tx_n = T^{n+1}x_0$$

 The math-inclined thinkers in this room might consider the possibility of conducting an [eigendecomposition] on the stochastic matrix to simply the calculation of matrix powers.
-There is merit to analyzing this proposition, although later on we will see that this approach is inapplicable to the current case.
+There is merit to considering this proposition, although later on we will see that this approach is inapplicable to the current case.

 Eigendecomposition refers to a specific method of factorizing a matrix in terms of its eigenvalues and eigenvectors.
-There are many ways to understand this fascinating operation, but I find it most intuitive to start by considering the operation of matrix multiplication.
-Let's clear out the notation first: let $$A$$ be the matrix of interest, $$S$$ a matrix whose columns are each an eigenvector of $$A$$, and $$\Lambda$$, a matrix whose diagonal entries are each the corresponding eigenvalues of $$S$$.
+Let's begin the derivation: let $$A$$ be the matrix of interest, $$S$$ a matrix whose columns are eigenvectors of $$A$$, and $$\Lambda$$, a matrix whose diagonal entries are the corresponding eigenvalues of $$S$$.

-First, we begin by considering the result of multiplying $$A$$ and $$S$$.
-If we consider matrix as a repetition of matrix-times-vector operations, we can yield the following result.
+Let's consider the result of multiplying $$A$$ and $$S$$.
+If we view multiplication as a repetition of matrix-times-vector operations, we yield the following result.

 $$AS = A \cdot \begin{pmatrix} \vert & \vert &        & \vert \\ s_1 & s_2 & \ldots & s_n \\ \vert & \vert &        & \vert \end{pmatrix} = \begin{pmatrix} \vert & \vert &        & \vert \\ As_1 & As_2 & \ldots & As_n \\ \vert & \vert &        & \vert \end{pmatrix}$$